TenpennyUMFPOS/CCTPROJECT/README.md

 This is my second year study project.

-It's a website developed using Symfony and PHPMYADMIN for the database.
+It's a website developed using Symfony and MySQL for the database.

 There are 2 actors who can access a specific functionality in addition to what all the users can do :